aaronlifshin/whysaurus/README.md

   * You may need to apply this patch: https://gist.github.com/hlop/4951717/ (download gist, close SimpLESS, right-click SimpLESS in your applications folder and select show package contents, copy the downloaded less.js to SimpLESS\Resources\app\3p and overwrite the existing file
   * If you refresh your locally hosted Whysaurus page, it should now have the correct styling

-5. Create a Whysaurus account
+5. Create a Whysaurus account using email (google and facebook don't work locally, currently)

 6. Make your local Whysaurus account an admin (Currently a different procedure than making a user admin on staging or production!)